 The previous questions will give you a good idea of how to find a personal injury lawyer.
 Check out Avvo for additional resources regarding questions to ask a personal injury lawyer.

-Big Al offers free consultations where you’re free to ask all the aforementioned questions, and any others that come to mind.
-Give him a call at 1-800-HURT-123, or visit the website hurt123.com for more information.
+Each Attorney Big Al offers free consultations where you’re free to ask all the aforementioned questions, and any others that come to mind.
+Call today at 1-800-HURT-123, or visit www.hurt123.com for more information.